Meaning of Merger

 Conglomerate Merger Example

-A firm engaged in the business of shoe manufacturing merges with a steel manufacturing firm, then it would be termed as a conglomerate merger.
+A firm engaged in the business of shoe manufacturing merges with a steel manufacturing firm, then it would be termed a conglomerate merger.
 The businesses of both the firms are different from each other and totally unrelated.

 Advantages of Conglomerate Merger